obleey/robofriends-hooks/README.md

-# RoboFriends
+# RoboFriends-hooks

 This was made as part of the Zero to Mastery: Complete Web Developer 2021.
-It has been developed using Classes.
+This is the same as [Robofriends](https://github.com/obleey/robofriends), but it has been developed using functional components and hooks.

 1. Clone this repo
 2. Run `npm install`